scttfrdmn/pctl/docs/SEED_SPEC.md

-# pctl Template Specification
+# petal Seed Specification

-This document provides the complete specification for pctl cluster templates.
+This document provides the complete specification for petal cluster seeds.

 ## Overview

-A pctl template is a YAML file that describes a **complete, ready-to-use HPC cluster**.
-Unlike raw ParallelCluster configurations that only provision infrastructure, pctl templates specify:
+A petal seed is a YAML file that describes a **complete, ready-to-use HPC cluster**.
+Unlike raw ParallelCluster configurations that only provision infrastructure, petal seeds specify:

 - **Infrastructure**: Instances, networking, queues
 - **Software**: Scientific packages, compilers, libraries, tools